 VERSO jewelry is made from metal forms cast in handmade paper.
 The metal is dipped into a pulp of water and finely beaten paper fibers from a plant called abaca.
 The fibers cling to the metal and shrink as they dry.
 A tight, translucent paper skin is built up on the form over successive dips.
 The concept is the same as making a sheet of handmade paper, but around a three-dimensional form, and by building up thin layers over the course of several days.

 After a translucent layer of paper has built up, the forms are hand-dyed, and finally sealed with resin to make them waterproof and durable.

-The pieces are inspired by ancient Nordic, Roman, and Greek jewelry, art nouveau and rococo design, and details found in nature, like seeds, petals, dewdrops, flowers, the curves of a river, ferns, the night sky, leaves, tide pools.....
+The pieces are inspired by ancient Nordic, Roman, and Greek jewelry, art nouveau and rococo design, and details found in the oceans and forests of the Pacific Northwest, like seeds, petals, dewdrops, flowers, the curves of a river, ferns, leaves, tide pools.....

-The production line includes necklaces, earrings, bracelets, rings, hairpins, and flower crowns, and is available for wholesale or consignment to retailers.
+The line includes necklaces, earrings, bracelets, rings, hairpins, and flower crowns, and is available for wholesale or consignment to retailers.

 Melanie Brauner is a metalsmith, bookbinder, and papermaker.